A quick look at Today in History, check out some Celebrity Birthdays, and find out what Days of the Year to celebrate.

 1986 – Kellogg’s stopped giving tours of its breakfast-food plant in Battle Creek, MI.
 The reason for the end of the 80 year tradition was said to be that company secrets were at risk due to spies from other cereal companies.
 Read more about the tours here.

 1990 – Elton John sang at the funeral of AIDS victim Ryan White.

 1996 – Seven-year-old Jessica Dubroff was killed with her father and flight instructor when her plane crashed after takeoff from Cheyenne, Wyoming.
 Jessica had hoped to become the youngest person to fly cross-country.

-2001 – Ending a tense 11 day standoff, China agrees to free the 24 crew members of an American spy plane after President George W. Bush apologizes for the death of a Chinese fighter pilot whose plane had collided with the American aircraft.
+2001 – Ending a tense 11 day standoff, China agreed to free the 24 crew members of an American spy plane after President George W. Bush apologized for the death of a Chinese fighter pilot whose plane had collided with the American aircraft.

 2007 – Apple announced that the iTunes Store had sold more than two million movies.

 2007 – MSNBC announced that it would stop simulcasting “Imus in the Morning” in the wake of controversial, racially charged comments made by Don Imus about the Rutgers University women’s basketball team.
 His on air “nappy headed hos” comment got him fired from his radio gig a day later.

 2009 – Susan Boyle became an overnight sensation after her performance of “I Dreamed a Dream” from Les Misérables on the British TV show “Britain’s Got Talent”.

 Ethel Kennedy – 94 years old (1928) – Wife of U.S. Attorney General Robert F. Kennedy